enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 ### Lists

 When working with lists of data in the DOM it is highly advisable to add a unique attribute to the list item like an `id` or `key`.
-This will assist MorphDOM in determining what items have changed in the list.
+This will assist `morphdom` in determining what items have changed in the list.

 </doc-callout>